 - 2 garlic cloves, very coarsely chopped

-- about 6 oz. spaghetti noodles (I like Jovial's brown rice noodles)
+- 6 ounces spaghetti noodles (I like Jovial's brown rice noodles)

 - ¼ cup chopped sun dried tomatoes (or perhaps olives)

 - ¼ cup chopped fresh basil (or herbs of your choice)

 - 2 tablespoons sliced almonds, toasted